 Building a comprehensive picture of statewide drought impacts is essential for understanding how droughts affect the various sectors that depend on Utah's natural resources.
-Further, drought impacts information helps the State of Utah in drought monitoring, planning and response efforts, and U.S. Drought Monitor authors in categorizing drought severity.
 However, drought impacts in Utah have historically been under-reported, meaning that important information does not consistently reach Utah decision-makers or Drought Monitor authors.
 The Southwest Hub and Drought Learning Network partners delivered an online workshop for land and natural resource managers, Extension, ranchers, farmers and others to learn about evaluating, measuring and reporting drought.

 Beaver are natural landscape engineers who currently have small populations in comparison to historical sizes, due to past hunting and control tactics in place because of the perception that beavers are a nuisance.
 However, using beaver-related stream restoration is a low-cost, nature-based approach to restore habitats, improve water availability and reduce erosion.
-To support future beaver-related stream restoration efforts, the Northwest Climate Hub created a StoryMap that summarizes five case studies of beaver-related stream restoration in western rangelands to share challenges, benefits and lessons learned from efforts throughout rangelands in the West.
+To support future beaver-related stream restoration efforts, the Northwest Climate Hub created a StoryMap that summarizes five case studies of beaver-related stream restoration in western rangeland.

-The state of Colorado experienced widespread drought during 2020, with the U.S. Drought Monitor showing 100% of the state in abnormal to exceptional drought (D0-D4) during early August and continuing into January 2021.
+The state of Colorado experienced widespread drought during 2020.
 Roughly 77% of the state was experiencing extreme or exceptional drought (D3-D4) in mid-October, when the state's second largest wildfire on record (the East Troublesome Fire) began.
-In light of Colorado's intense drought and wildfires, the Colorado Association of Conservation Districts invited the Northern Plains Climate Hub to deliver an opening presentation about "Agricultural Climate Resilience" for Day 2 of their 2020 Virtual Annual Meeting.
+Considering Colorado's intense drought and wildfires, the Colorado Association of Conservation Districts invited the Northern Plains Climate Hub to deliver an opening presentation about "Agricultural Climate Resilience" for Day 2 of their 2020 Virtual Annual Meeting.